ekremekc/Gyroid/README.md

 # Gyroid
-This repo will be the shared study space for understanding the thermal and structural performance of Gyroid geometries.
+This repo will be a shared study space for understanding the thermal and structural performance of Gyroid geometries.